ringcentral/ringcentral-faq/docs/basics.md

 ### How many API calls am I allowed to make per a time period?

 There are certain API usage plans which are applied to 3rd party applications which use the RingCentral API.
 These plans can vary depending on a particular API or a user’s current service plan.
 But in most cases our servers will reject API requests from a particular application if the request rate exceeds 30 API requests per minute.
 In this case the client will get an HTTP error with status code 429 “too many requests”.

+### Can I give someone access to all the development information with an account in our dev sandbox?

+There two developer resources of note, the Developer Portal (https://developers.ringcentral.com) that allows you to create and manage apps, and the Sandbox Online Account Portal (https://service.devtest.ringcentral.com) that allows you to set up accounts for testing purposes.
+It's possible for a developer to perform development and testing using a Sandbox Online Account Portal account along with a provided application key and application secret.
+However, this does not provide access to the Developer Portal which enables app creation, configuration and analytics.
+To login to the Developer Portal, an account on the Production Online Account Portal (https://service.ringcentral.com) is necessary and the same account is used to login to the Developer Portal.